2020 Assam floods: Damages and potential long term effects

 Flooding and subsequent landslides have caused damage to bridges, government buildings, roads, embankments and schools.
 The government has announced funding of 3.46 billion Indian Rupees ($42 million) for repairs and aid to the region.
 In addition to this aid, the central government, according to then Chief Minister Sarbananda Sonowal, has "committed to passing an ordinance to set up North East Water Management Authority, to address flood and erosion problems" with more permanent solutions as an attempt to stop future monsoon seasons from being so devastating.

 Millions of people living in the flooded area rely on crops and livestock to provide for their families.
 The flooding began just before harvest and has caused destruction to more than 267,203 hectares of crops and more than 45,000 domesticated animals have been forced to flee or be abandoned.

 Assam is home to important wildlife sanctuaries and World Heritage sites which have been damaged by the flooding.
 Pobitora Wildlife Sanctuary has India's highest population of rhinoceroses and at the height of the flooding 90% was impacted by flood waters.
-Kaziranga National Park has also been affected with more than 150 wild animals rescued and 125 animals, including 12 rhinoceros have died.
+Kaziranga National Park has also been affected with more than 150 wild animals rescued and 125 animals, including 12 rhinoceroses have died.